 Table 35.
-Key specifications for the sensory evaluation of cacao beans as unroasted coarse powder.
+Key specifications for the sensory evaluation of unroasted cacao beans as coarse powder.

-Parameter Specification Sample size from a 2kg representative sample 500g Test sample size for a small uniform cacao bean lot 30-50 cacao beans Particle size of coarse powder 0.5mm Quantity of coarse powder for sensory evaluation Half a teaspoonful (2.5ml) Palate cleanser between sensory evaluation of a sample Water at room temperature Flavour attributes to be evaluated Glossary of terms Scale for intensity of flavour attributes and global quality 0-10
+Parameter Specification Sample size from a 2kg representative sample Test sample size for a small uniform cacao bean lot Particle size of coarse powder Quantity of coarse powder for sensory evaluation Palate cleanser between sensory evaluation of a sample Flavour attributes to be evaluated 500g 30-50 cacao beans 0.5mm Half a teaspoon (2.5ml) Water at room temperature Glossary of terms Scale for intensity of flavour attributes and global quality 0-10

-The recommended tools and equipment for preparing and conducting a sensory evaluation of fermented, dried and unrosted cacao beans as coarse powder, are as follows:
+The recommended tools and equipment for preparing and conducting a sensory evaluation of fermented, dried and unroasted cacao beans as coarse powder, are as follows:

-- A popcorn popper (see Annexes, Figure 67) can be used if electricity is available.
-In cases where electricity is not available, a nutcracker (see Annexes, Figure 84) or a knife can be used. - A grinder able to grind cacao beans to a particle size of 0.5mm without heating, such as an electric blade mill grinder with stainless steel blades (Annexes, Figure 85) or a manual burr mill grinder (Annexes, Figure 86).
+- A popcorn popper (see Annexes, Figure 68) can be used if electricity is available.
+In cases where electricity is not available, a nutcracker (see Annexes, Figure 85) or a knife can be used. - A grinder able to grind cacao beans to a particle size of 0.5mm without heating, such as an electric blade mill grinder with stainless steel blades (Annexes, Figure 86) or a manual burr mill grinder (Annexes, Figure 87).

-- A container of 180-240ml (3/4 to 1 cup) sealed with a lid, food-safe and odourless in order to hold the sample during the sensory evaluation (Annexes, Figure 87).
-If the sample is not immediately assessed, keep the container sealed to preserve volatiles until an evaluation is performed. - Spit and rinse cups. - Water at ambient temperature (neither cold nor cooled) to rinse the palate between samples. - A teaspoon with a standard capacity of 2.5ml. - An evaluation form and a pen with unscented ink. - A pair of tweezers.
+- A container of 180-240ml (3/4 to 1 cup) sealed with a lid, food-safe and odourless in order to hold the sample during the sensory evaluation (Annexes, Figure 88).
+If the sample is not immediately assessed, keep the container sealed to preserve volatiles until an evaluation is performed. - Spit and rinse cups. - Water at ambient temperature (neither cold nor cooled) to rinse the palate between samples. - A teaspoon with a standard capacity of 2.5ml. - An evaluation form and a pen with unscented ink. - · A pair of tweezers.